Frequently Asked Questions

 What are the advantages of publishing via ACM?

-More than 3,000 institutions in over 100 countries have access to the ACM Digital Library.
-They collectively generate over 16 million full-text downloads of ACM publications annually.
+Approximately 3,000 institutions in over 100 countries have access to the ACM Digital Library and all of its contents.
+They collectively generate over 25 million full-text downloads of ACM publications annually.
 ACM estimates that more than 1.5 million individuals download and read articles from ACM publications on an annual basis and at least 15 million individuals (including students, educators, researchers, practitioners, administrators, and managers) have unrestricted access to everything ACM has published via the ACM Digital Library.
+When you contribute to an ACM Publication, you are also supporting the global research community through all of the Good Works initiatives ACM is actively engaged with, whether these are educational and professional development programs, ACM’s diversity, equity, and inclusion programs, ACM’s public policy work in the US and Europe, celebrating the leading innovators in the computing world via programs like the ACM A.M.
+Turing Award, or supporting local ACM chapters, contributing to ACM means participating in and supporting the computing community.